Lenses supports AVRO which is a great choice for a data serialization format:

 Schemas can evolve and Lenses not only allows you to browse the different versions of schemas as

-they evolve over time but also can show a Git style diff between versions.
+they evolve over time but also can show a Git style diff between different schema versions.
 For the selected schema

 Version button to view the different versions or